rmjarvis/TreeCorr/docs/bintype.rst

 number of pairs within the specified range is always correct, since each pair is placed in some bin.

-Finally, there is a distinction between ``bin_slop=0`` and ``bin_slop \ll 1``.
+Finally, there is a distinction between ``bin_slop=0`` and ``brute=True``.
-Internally, the former will *always* traverse the tree all the way to the leaves.
+Internally, the latter will *always* traverse the tree all the way to the leaves.
 So every pair will be calculated individually.
 This is the brute force calculation.
-If ``bin_slop`` is very, very small, but not equal to 0, then it will allow for the traversal to stop early if all possible pairs in a given pair of cells fall into the same bin.
+However, ``bin_slop=0`` will allow for the traversal to stop early if all possible pairs in a given pair of cells fall into the same bin.
 This can be quite a large speedup in some cases.
 And especially for NN correlations, there is no disadvantage to doing so.

-For shear correlations, there can be a slight difference between using ``bin_slop=0`` and ``bin_slop=1.e-20`` (or some other similarly negligible value) because the shear projections won't be precisely equal in the two cases.
+For shear correlations, there can be a slight difference between using ``bin_slop=0`` and ``brute=True`` because the shear projections won't be precisely equal in the two cases.
 If the difference is seen to matter for you, this is probably a sign that you should decrease your bin size.